 More Info

-Although brutal in appearance, particularly around its central quarters of huge hotel and apartment blocks, Les Menuires is not actually as soulless as many cursory commentators would have you believe.
-The resort attracts a cosmopolitan mix of nationalities and has an animated urban buzz about it; it's popular with families with young children; has a good programme of regular events; and there's certainly no lack of services or facilities.
-The ambiance is unpretentious, and Les Menuires is consistently rated as the best-value holiday base in the Three Valleys.
+Although not particularly easy on the eye, particularly around its central quarters of huge hotel and apartment blocks, Les Menuires is not actually as soulless as many cursory glances would have you believe.
+The resort attracts a cosmopolitan mix of nationalities and has an animated urban buzz about it; it's popular with families with young children, has a good programme of regular events, and there's certainly no lack of services or facilities.
+The ambience is unpretentious, and Les Menuires is consistently rated as the best-value holiday base in Les 3 Vallées.

-Many attractive new chalets and chalet-style hotels have also sprung up over the past couple of years, mostly in the quieter surrounding suburbs away from the brash and busy original resort centre, and have done much to improve the look and standing of Les Menuires.
+Many attractive new chalets and chalet-style hotels have also sprung up, mostly in the quieter surrounding suburbs away from the brash and busy original resort centre, and have done much to improve its look and standing.
 There's no denying that much of the resort is still unattractively utilitarian, and its sprawling suburbs have fragmented the once convenient layout, but the local ski area is great for progressing beginners and intermediates and has good links with Meribel, thus mitigating most of the resort's negative factors.

 The greater part of Les Menuires' ski area is draped over the west-facing flanks of the chain of summits and ridges that separates the Belleville Valley from the neighbouring Les Allues Valley, which houses Meribel.
 Les Menuires shares these slopes with interlinking pistes from Val Thorens and Saint-Martin-de-Belleville; the links towards Meribel and back are also good.

-Les Menuires has a great range of off-slope activities and attractions: its big municipal leisure centre features a lagoon-style swimming pool; Jacuzzi; sauna; steam room; fitness suite; squash courts; multi-sports hall; and a children's fun-park.
-The resort also houses a number of spas, each offering a comprehensive range of 'wellness' therapies, massage and beauty treatments.
+Les Menuires has a great range of off-slope activities and attractions: its large municipal leisure centre includes a lagoon-style swimming pool, jacuzzi, sauna, steam room, fitness suite, squash courts, multi-sports hall and a children’s fun-park.
+There are also several independent spas around the resort offering massage and wellness treatments.

 // HIGHLIGHTS //